amec0e/breachprotocol-solver/README.md

 The online version is currently set to 100k/200 this still gives a good balance between finding good solutions early on and allowing for a bigger space later in the game with more complex grids.

-This is free and open-source which you can use, modify, distribute as you see fit
+This is free to use, modify, distribute as you see fit